okstate-library/docs/EZproxy/local-accounts.md

 21. Place the file's password in an encrypted LastPass file for safe keeping.
 22. Email the usernames and passwords to the program coordinator.
 23. Call the program coordinator and tell them the password over the phone.

-<sub>1</sup> See the head of the DRDS department for the URL where EZproxy can be restarted.